zk/docs.pair.io/resources/pages/index.md

 Plus, you get a nice UX around the whole thing.
 Grab your dotfiles, it's going to be a good time.

+## Workflow

+1. Spin up a dev instance.
+2. Add some collaborators.
+3. Add a feature / fix a bug.
+4. Run your tests.
+5. Commit & push.
+6. Repeat 3-5.
+7. Shut down instance.